Skip to main content

 Important: Contacts

-Located in Zone 6 (pharmacy corridor) in Raigmore Hospital, Inverness.
+Our office is located in Zone 6 (pharmacy corridor) of Raigmore Hospital, Inverness.

 Key staff members